meteor/performance/benchmarks/meteor2.16-vs-3.0.3/README.md

 ## Meteor 2.16 vs 3.0.3

-The purpose of benchmarking in 3.0.3 is to measure the impact of optimizations made to [address performance issues in reactive flows from version 3.0.1](../meteor2.16-vs-3.0.1), especially after disabling compression on reactive messages.
-Additional details on the changes can be [found here](https://github.com/meteor/meteor/pull/13320).
+In the Meteor 3.0.3 release, we aim to [fix performance issues in reactive flows identified in version 3.0.1](../meteor2.16-vs-3.0.1).
+While we haven't discovered the exact cause yet, we explored other performance optimizations in Meteor 2 and 3 by disabling compression.

+This report details the impact of disabling compression on your Meteor apps.
+To address the reactivity issue in Meteor 3, we'll continue our research in the next version.

 ### Methodology